Data-Driven Bed Capacity Planning Using $M_t/G_t/\infty$ Queueing Models with an Application to Neonatal Intensive Care

 \subsubsection{\textbf{Utilization Outcomes across Sites}}

-Next, we examine how the bed counts from each planning strategy influence site-level utilization.
-Table~\ref{tab:utilization_comparison} reports the mean and standard deviation of daily utilization rates across the entire time horizon of our dataset, under the assumption that each proposed capacity level is implemented at the site.
-We also report the weighted mean and standard deviation (to quantify dispersion) of daily utilization using admission volume as the weighting factor.
-This metric ensures that high-volume centers contribute proportionally more to the system-wide performance metric.
-The weighted average utilization across all sites is then given by:
+We next examine how bed counts from each strategy affect site-level utilization.
+Table~\ref{tab:utilization_comparison} reports the mean and standard deviation of daily utilization over the entire time horizon of our dataset, assuming each proposed capacity is implemented.
+We also report weighted mean and standard deviation of daily utilization using admission volume as weights, so higher-volume sites contribute proportionally to system-wide performance.